xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 Of course, an interpretive language that can only accept a single line of program  is not of much value.
 So we're going to want to handle multiple statements.
-This  merely  means  putting  a loop around  the  call  to Assignment.
+This  merely  means  putting  a loop around  the  call  to `Assignment`.
 So let's do that now.
 But what should be the loop exit criterion?
 Glad you  asked,  because  it brings up a point we've been able to ignore up till now.